 Central ranks as the top public regional university in the state according to the list of 2013 Best Colleges by U.S. News and World Report.
 Central is number 72 in the list of Tier One institutions in the "Regional Universities: West" category, moving up from number 81 in 2012.

-AWARD-WINNING DESIGN STUDENTS
+AWARD-WINNING GRAPHIC DESIGN PROGRAM

 A 'GREAT COLLEGE TO WORK FOR'